camilasp/camilasp/README.md

 <p> I would actually say that I'm curious about a bunch of stuff and this is probably the reason why I'm always studying something new. 🤭</p>

-<p>I decided to transition to a career in technology and to achieve this goal, I've been studying Systems Analysis and Development at University as well as taking a graduate course in data science.</p>
+<p>I decided to transition to a career in technology and to achieve this goal, I've been studying Systems Analysis and Development at University as well as taking a graduate course in Data Science.</p>

 <p> At the moment, I'm studying Python, SQL, Machine Learning and Statistics.